Certified Learning Assistants Program (CLAP)

 What do Learning Assistants actually do?

-The main responsibility of an LA is to support their professor and TAs by assisting students while they are engaged in active learning.
+Learning Assistants are pedagogically trained to facilitate Active Learning during instruction.
+The main responsibility of an LA is to support their professor and TAs by assisting students engaged in Active Learning.
 LAs are expected to interact with students to facilitate collaborative activities and discussions.
 LAs are not expected to be content experts.
 LAs are trained to become learning experts.
 Undoubtedly, students will have many questions.
-LAs do not immediately respond to student questions or misconceptions with answers.
+LAs do not immediately respond to student questions or misconceptions with answers or explanations.
 Instead, LAs learn to guide students to their own conclusions at a metacognitive level.
 From an observer’s standpoint, LAs circulate the classroom, assist students that ask for help, and check for understanding with all students.

 What is the Learning Assistant pedagogy/training course?

 All LAs, new to the program, must enroll in UNI STU 176: LA Pedagogy during their first quarter as an LA.
 Once completed, LAs are certified and do not need to take the course again.
-It is a 2 unit, graded course that teaches LAs to be effective at facilitating active learning and collaborative group work.
+It is a 2-unit, graded course that teaches LAs to be effective at facilitating active learning and collaborative group work.
 This training course is mandatory for all new LAs, and there are no alternatives or exceptions.
 While pedagogical theory is a focus of the course, its aim is to take that theory and put it to immediate practical use.
 UNI STU 176 meets once a week for Weeks 1 – Week 10.
-Currently, UNI STU 176 has four options and is scheduled for the same days and times each quarter (Fall, Winter, Spring).
+Currently, UNI STU 176 has four options and is offered in the Fall, Winter, & Spring Quarters.
+Visit the UCI Registrar for course schedules.

 What are the Learning Assistants' weekly commitments?